cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 (\*) Indicates a change that breaks wire compatibility with the previous draft.

+06:

+* Vdaf: Define a wrapper interface for preparation that is suitable for the "ping-pong" topology in which two Aggregators exchange messages over a request/response protocol, like HTTP, and take turns executing the computation until input from the peer is required.

+* Prio3Histogram: Generalize the measurement type so that the histogram can be used more easily with discrete domains. (\*)

+* Daf, Vdaf: Change the aggregation parameter validation algorithm to take the set of previous parameters rather than a list.
+(The order of the parameters is irrelevant.)

+* Daf, Vdaf, Idpf: Add parameter `RAND_SIZE` that specifies the number of random bytes consumed by the randomized algorithm (`shard()` for Daf and Vdaf and `gen()` for Idpf).

 05:

 * IdpfPoplar: Replace PrgSha3 with PrgFixedKeyAes128, a fixed-key mode for